-If a bleeding player has left the field for treatment and is not interchanged, he may return to the field of play at any time provided he does so from an onside position.
-If the bleeding Player has been interchanged, he may only return to the field through the interchange official as a normal interchange player.
+If a bleeding player has left the field for treatment and is not interchanged, they may return to the field of play at any time provided they do so from an on-side position.
+If the bleeding Player has been interchanged, they may only return to the field through the interchange official as a normal interchange player.